Dutch Oven Baked Risotto

 What is the best rice for risotto?

 Arborio rice is a short-grain rice that is perfect for risotto because it contains a lot of starch.
 That’s what helps create a creamy, rich texture, without any actual cream.
-Typically, stirring the rice is how we would release a lot of the starch, but simmering the risotto in the oven can achieve the same results!
-I like the Rice Select and Lundburg brands of arborio rice.
+Typically, stirring the rice releases a lot of the starch, but simmering the risotto in the oven can achieve the same result!
+I like the Rice Select and Lundberg brands of arborio rice.

 I know the holiday season calls for comfort food and entertaining so this no-stir risotto is an easy way to prepare dinner for a crowd without being stuck at the stove!
 It’s a delicious weeknight family dinner or food for a crowd!